-Our speaker, Jennifer Flournoy of Perelman School of Medicine at the University of Pennsylvania, will discuss a single-cell methylation approach from Swift Bioscience that her team is using to study pediatric leukemia and gliomas.
+Our speaker, Jennifer Flournoy of Perelman School of Medicine at the University of Pennsylvania, discusses a single-cell methylation approach from Swift Bioscience that her team is using to study pediatric leukemia and gliomas.

 Swift's Accel-NGS Adaptase Module enables construction of next-generation sequencing libraries from bisulfite-converted, single-stranded DNA from single cells.
 This module is optimized to maximize the recovery of DNA containing uracil residues and low concentrations of AT-rich template.
 The resultant libraries consistently exhibit superior complexity with reduced composition bias to provide a more faithful representation of the methylome.
 This approach has demonstrated greater than 2-fold increase in read mapping rate as compared to other methods, significantly improving the data output per run while reducing the sample sequencing cost.

-In this webinar, Jennifer Flournoy and her colleague Dr. Hao Wu will detail how they are using this single-cell methylation method to contribute to the generation of multi-omic human tumor atlases and to inform therapeutic approaches for pediatric cancers.
+In this webinar, Jennifer Flournoy and her colleague Dr. Hao Wu details how they are using this single-cell methylation method to contribute to the generation of multi-omic human tumor atlases and to inform therapeutic approaches for pediatric cancers.